etiennestuder/gradle-plugindev-plugin/README.md

 ## Run publishPluginToBintray task

-Run the `publishPluginToBintray` Gradle task which will build and upload the Gradle plugin artifacts.
-Use the `-i` option to get more detailed feedback about the bundling and uploading process.
+Run the `publishPluginToBintray` Gradle task which will build the plugin artifacts and publish them to Bintray.
+Use the `-i` option to get more detailed feedback about the bundling and publishing progress.

 ```console
 gradle publishPluginToBintray